jes/bnbf/README.md

 If you wish to emulate the byte-array memory of other implementations, you can pass the `--wrap` option, which will cause cell values to wrap back to 0 when incrementing 255, and to wrap up to 255 when decrementing 0.
-This is currently implemented with the bignum library, however, so there is no performance advantage to running with `--wrap`.
+This is no longer implemented with bignum, so there is a fairly significant (roughly 10x) performance advantage to using `--wrap` where possible or appropriate.

 ## 3. Contact